 Why did my Seiko solar watch stop?

-Seiko solar watches are powered by direct or indirect light from any sources, making them the least energy consuming models in the market.
-However, sometimes, your Seiko solar watch can stop dead after a while.
+Seiko solar watches are powered by direct or indirect light from any source, making them the least energy-consuming models in the market.
+However, your Seiko solar watch can sometimes stop dead after a while.
 So what is the reason?

 A Seiko solar watch needs to expose to either natural or artificial light from time to time to keep it up and running.
-Seiko recommends users to have their solar watches charge by sunlight at least 5 to 6 hours per month.
+Seiko recommends users have their solar watches charged by sunlight for at least 5 to 6 hours per month.

 In autumn and winter, when the sunlight weakens, it is likely for the watch to run out of energy.
 Even when you wear your watch and try to expose it to artificial light, it is hard for the watch to get power under long sleeves.

 So, don’t be surprised if your watch suddenly stops working.
-During the dark days in autumn or winter, it is better to let your watch rest somewhere under the light.
+It is better to let your watch rest somewhere under the light during the dark days in autumn or winter.

 Are Seiko automatic watches any good?

-There are three things Seiko is famous for: Japanese Quartz, Spring Drive, and Kinetic movement.
-Kinetics, also known as automatic movement, is renowned for not only for its affordability but also for environmental-friendliness.
+Seiko is famous for three things: Japanese Quartz, Spring Drive, and Kinetic movement.
+Kinetics, also known as automatic movement, is renowned for its affordability and environmental-friendliness.

-Regarding the function, Seiko automatic watches are excellent.
+Regarding function, Seiko automatic watches are excellent.
 The watches produce energy through wearers’ wrist movements.
-Seiko automatic line of products is a quick response to the eco-friendly trend.
+Seiko’s automatic line of products is a quick response to the eco-friendly trend.

-In term of quality, Seiko watches offer elegant, classic styles within your budget and taste.
+In terms of quality, Seiko watches offer elegant, classic styles within your budget and taste.

-From around $200, you could find a Seiko watch that is either hi-quality and wallet-friendly too.
+From around $200, you could find a Seiko watch that is either high-quality or wallet-friendly too.
 Seiko has built its prestige and loyal fan base with its superior quality.

 What does Seiko 5 stand for?